About This Blog

 11th April 1979 the End of Idi Amin’s Reign of Terror

-Thirty-two years ago today, Idi Amin was deposed as president of Uganda after his attempt to annex part of Tanzania spectacularly backfired.
-Following a counterattack by the Tanzania People’s Defence Force, the former stooge of Imperial Britain who had in 1971 … Continue reading
+On 11th April 1979, Idi Amin was deposed as president of Uganda after his attempt to annex part of Tanzania backfired.
+Following a counterattack by the Tanzania People’s Defence Force, the former stooge of Imperial Britain who, in 1971 had … Continue reading

 9th April 1865 Robert E. Lee Surrenders

-One hundred and forty-six years ago today, General Robert E. Lee surrendered the Confederate Army of Northern Virginia to the Union’s Lieutenant General Ulysses S. Grant.
-In the parlour of the home of Wilmer and Virginia McLean in the town … Continue reading
+On this day in 1865, General Robert E. Lee surrendered the Confederate Army of Northern Virginia to the Union’s Lieutenant General Ulysses S. Grant.
+In the parlour of the home of Wilmer and Virginia McLean in the town of Appomattox … Continue reading

 7th April 1969 “The Birth of the Internet”